endigma/tmodloader-docker/README.md

 All those files are described [in the tmodloader wiki](https://github.com/tModLoader/tModLoader/wiki/Starting-a-modded-server).

 ### Build & run with docker-compose
 **READ AND EDIT THE `docker-compose.yaml` FILE FIRST**.
-They contain mount paths for the files and directories mentioned above.
+It contains mount paths for the files and directories mentioned above.
 Then run :
 ```
 docker-compose up --build
 ```